 Digitization requests can be submitted online using a new "Archives Request" form available when you log into the Document Delivery Request Form:

-Users should consult the Archives Catalogue and Online Collections to find files and items of interest.
+Users should consult the Archives Catalogue to find files and items of interest.

 When a request is received, Archives staff will work with Document Delivery staff to: